KappaNerdd/ADRENALINE-RUSH/README.md

 ## PROGRAMS USED DURING DEVELOPMENT
 - This game is programmed in [GameMaker](https://gamemaker.io/en).
 - All original pixel art assets were made in [Piskel](https://www.piskelapp.com).
-- All hand-drawn artwork 'n' renders were made in ibisPaint X. (Sketched out first in a sketchbook.)
+- Most hand-drawn artwork 'n' renders were made in ibisPaint X. (Sketched out first in a sketchbook.)
+- Some hand-drawn artwork 'n' renders were made in FireAlpaca.
 - All music and original sound effects were made in FL Studio Mobile.

 # THE GAME'S PROTOTYPE (They all currently use the game's old name)